Kryptuq/fmt/doc/html/_sources/api.rst.txt

 <https://docs.python.org/3/library/stdtypes.html#str.format>`_.
 They take *fmt* and *args* as arguments.

 *fmt* is a format string that contains literal text and replacement fields surrounded by braces ``{}``.
-The fields are replaced with formatted arguments in the resulting string. `~fmt::format_string` is a format string which can be implicitly constructed from a string literal or a ``constexpr`` string and is checked at compile time in C++20.
-To pass a runtime format string wrap it in `fmt::runtime`.
+The fields are replaced with formatted arguments in the resulting string.
+A function taking *fmt* doesn't participate in an overload resolution if the latter is not a string.

 *args* is an argument list representing objects to be formatted.